JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

 growth (25% base plus 8 points per doubling), declines the move, and returns the real 966-cell minimum.
 The asymmetry is intentional: declining a real win costs an opportunity, while accepting a false one ships a regression.

+#### Why a search that usually declines to move is still worth running

+The codegen this search sits on top of — measured array multiplexers, real register allocation (§3.2b, §3.2c) — is where the shipped area win actually comes from (§4); the search itself declines on most designs, and that is the right answer, not a sign it doesn't work.
+Share-everything binding is close to optimal whenever every shared unit is an expensive multiply or a wide add, because the multiplexer and control cost of opening one rarely beats what sharing the whole unit already saves.
+The search's job is to prove that cheaply and per-design instead of assuming it — and to actually move for the designs where it's false: cheap operations sitting behind wide multiplexers, or several composite units built from the same smaller shared pieces.
+Without this search, that case would need to be assumed correct by inspection instead of checked.

 #### Why donut and sine decline every move